silabs-MartinL/cp_bt_find_me/README.md

 - Implements a Bluetooth device that conforms to the Bluetooth SIG Find Me profile
 - Acts as a target device where an alert can be triggered remotely, including from a mobile phone
-- Acts as a locator device where an alert can be triggered in a remote target device
+- Acts as a locator device where an alert can be triggered in remote target devices
 - Audio alerts play RTTTL phone ringtones on a passive piezo buzzer using PWM output
 - LEDs indicate the status of the device, including the alert state
 - Buttons are used to control the operation of the device